My sweet friend, Joy Bella, is a waffle recipe maker extraordinaire and has shared her recipe with me – and now you!

 If you have leftovers, either store them in the fridge for the week (in a zip-lock bag) or freeze.

-~ A gentle reminder: OMT! uses Amazon referral links at no cost to yourself.
-It’s much appreciated!~
+~ A gentle reminder: OMT! uses Amazon referral links at no cost to you.~

 If you’re interested, this is my waffle maker.
-I’ve had it for years and love it.